ExxonMobil Oil and Gas

 World liquid proved reserves fell by this adjustment by 35.6% from 14.72 Gb in 2015 to 9.93 Gb in 2016.

 In the US in 2016 ExxonMobil's net liquids production was 405 thousand barrels per day (Gb/a 0.148) and its natural gas production was 3,078 millions cubic feet per day (Gboe/a 0.187).
 It can be assumed that some of the liquids and most of the gas was produced by fracking.

 Table of reserves and production plot

 Oil and gas companies now show their results as barrels of oil equivalent in which natural gas is given an oil equivalent based on comparative heating values.
-Liquids includes oil and natural gas liquids (NGLs).
+Liquids include oil and natural gas liquids (NGLs).

-The plot shows that ExxonMobil's liquids production peaked in 2006 and has since then declined from Gb 0.980 to Gb 0.770 in 2014, but rose by 11.2% over 2014 in 2015 to 0.856 Gb and rose further to 0.863 Gb in 2016.
+The plot shows that ExxonMobil's liquids production peaked in 2006 at 0.976 Gb and has since then declined to 0.770 Gb in 2014, but rose by 11.2% over 2014 in 2015 to 0.856 Gb and rose further to 0.863 Gb in 2016.

-The fall of 21% from 2006 reduced to 12.6% due to the contribution of tight oil fracking.
+The fall of 21% from 2006 to 2014 reduced to 11.6% by 2016 due to the contribution of tight oil fracking.

-Its natural gas production peaked in 2011, but has since declined by 23% in 2016 to 0.616 Gboe.
+Its natural gas production peaked in 2011 at 0.801 Gboe, but has since declined by 23% in 2016 to 0.616 Gboe.

 The SEC 10-K Form figures show that ExxonMobil has shifted its focus to liquids production in the oil shales showing a lift in its production in 2015.
-Exxon has avoided the huge financial losses in fracking for gas and has allowed its production in gas to decline as shown in the gas production plot..
+ExxonMobil has avoided the huge financial losses in fracking for gas and has allowed its production of gas to decline as shown in the gas production plot..